jaepalworld/jaepalworld/README.md

   <img src="https://capsule-render.vercel.app/api?type=waving&color=auto&height=200&section=header&text=AI%20Creative%20Developer&fontSize=90" />
 </div>

-### 🎨 About Me
+🎨 About Me

-> "From crafting beauty as a hair designer to pursuing dreams as an AI developer - I create new possibilities through code."
+"From crafting beauty as a hair designer to pursuing dreams as an AI developer - I create new possibilities through code."

 I strive to deliver unique value to people through attention to detail and creativity.
 By combining my customer-centric mindset and aesthetic sense from my experience as a hair designer, I'm exploring new possibilities in the world of programming and artificial intelligence.
+My approach to development emphasizes intuitive design principles and user experience, believing that the most effective solutions are those that seamlessly bridge technology and human interaction.

 ### 💫 Vision & Interest
 - 🤖 Pursuing workflow optimization through AI automation systems